gamedev44/SpeedVerseInvision/README.md

 # Speedverse
 ![SpeedVerse](SpeedVerse.png)

 **Speedverse** is where high-speed racing meets the thrill of the unknown.
-With a universe of racing experiences, from Formula circuits to rocket car mayhem, and now with the integration of a Static Mesh Replacement System for Vehicle Skeleton models, Speedverse promises both realism and innovation in racing.
+With a universe of racing experiences, from Formula circuits to offroad rageing, and now with the integration of a Static Mesh Replacement System for Vehicle Skeleton models, Speedverse promises both realism and innovation in racing.

 ## 📌 Index
 - [Overview](#overview)